Kevan James

 Kevan David James (born 18 March 1961) is an English former first-class cricketer who spent most of his career with Hampshire whom he won the NatWest Trophy and Benson & Hedges Cup with in the early 1990s.

-He born at Lambeth in 1961 and educated at the Edmonton County School, in the London Borough of Enfield.
+He was born at Lambeth in 1961 and educated at the Edmonton County School, in the London Borough of Enfield.

 A middle-order batsman and left-arm seam bowler, he toured Australia and the West Indies with Young England before forging a successful career with Hampshire.
 He also played some first-class cricket for Wellington in New Zealand.
-James is perhaps best known for a game against the Indians in 1996 when he took a record equaling four wickets in four balls, and followed it up with a hundred later in the match.
+James is perhaps best known for a game against India in 1996 when he took a record equaling four wickets in four balls, and followed it up with a hundred later in the match.
 These Indian wickets included Sachin Tendulkar and Rahul Dravid.
-The Cricinfo report from the match claimed that no-one, in the history of cricket, had taken four wickets in four balls and scored a hundred in the same game.
+The Cricinfo report from the match claimed that no one, in the history of cricket, had taken four wickets in four balls and scored a hundred in the same game.

 The second player to have accomplished a 4-in-4 and a century was Kelly Smuts, for Eastern Province (EP) against Boland at Paarl in 2015–16.

 His brother, Martin, played List A cricket for Hertfordshire.

-Since at least 2003, James has been reporting on Hampshire for BBC Radio Solent and is currently the lead Hampshire commentator for the BBC's ball-by-ball radio coverage of county cricket.
-He's also well known for his big deep booming voice.
+Since at least 2003, James has been reporting on Hampshire for BBC Radio Solent and is currently a Hampshire commentator for the BBC's ball-by-ball radio coverage of county cricket.
+He is known for his deep voice.